intelops/capten/README.md

 ##### verification of app deployment

-you can view the list of applications deployed using the helm command given below
+To view the list of applications deployed using the helm command given below

 ```bash
 helm list -A
 ```

 ##### Note:
-Capten also provides flexibility to deploy the specific applications as needed.You can install the required application by removing or commenting out  the application name in the [default-groups.yaml](https://github.com/intelops/capten/blob/main/apps/default_group_apps.yaml)
+Capten also provides flexibility to deploy the specific applications as needed.Required application can be installed by removing or commenting out  the application name in the [default-groups.yaml](https://github.com/intelops/capten/blob/main/apps/default_group_apps.yaml)

-After setting up the application,you can see the certificates being created in `cert` folder.
+After setting up the application,certificates will be created in `cert` folder.

 * For destroying the cluster